 The Festival enjoyed its inaugural celebration in 2018.
-Since then, it has gone from strength to strength building upon a growing comprehensive roster of stellar, world class musicians, guest scholars, film makers, authors and distinguished guest speakers both local and international.
+Since then, it has gone from strength to strength, delivering a comprehensive programme which features world class musicians, guest scholars, film makers, authors and both local and international guest speakers.

 Our social feed

 From the fair island of Ireland, we host a festival this year, that is three continents strong.
 Respected artists from Canada, Germany and South Africa join the party to celebrate the inherent way in which our cultural heritage unites us not just here and now, but also across time and space.
 Their collective knowledge, skills and talents form a formidable narrative of traditional music that is not only interesting and entertaining, but intrinsically motivating!

 2021 Festival Montage

 The 2021 festival has already been celebrated, and for the firs time, took place entirely online.
 Watch the video for the highlights of the 2021 festival.

 Canadian Connections in Cobourg -

 The Traditions and their Twists.
 Performance by Steafan Hannigan and Saskia Tomkins

 A Gift of Music and Dance from the Island of Ireland.
 Performance from David Johnston – Pipe Major